 Urinary Tract Infections, or UTIs, are painful infections taking place anywhere along the urinary tract.
 Most people think of UTIs as a human affliction, but both dogs and cats are susceptible to this type of infection.
 The most common cause of urinary tract infections in dogs and cats is bacteria that enters the urinary tract through the urethra when your pet’s immunity is compromised due to health conditions or other circumstances.
 UTIs are not only uncomfortable for your pet, they can also lead to serious health complications and even death if left untreated.
-If detected, most UTIs are treatable, and you can take steps to reduce your pet’s risk of future infection.
+If detected, most UTIs are treatable using medications such as Clavamox for cats and dogs, and you can take steps to reduce your pet’s risk of future infection.

 What causes UTI in dogs is most commonly bacteria (usually E. coli), that gathers around your pet’s urethral opening and moves into the urinary tract and bladder when your pet’s natural defenses are down.
 In dogs, prostate disease may increase the risk of UTIs.
 Your pet’s diet and water intake can also have an impact on urinary tract health.